LLM Multi-Agent Systems: Challenges and Open Problems: Abstract

 \section{Abstract}

-This paper explores existing works of multi-agent systems and identify challenges that remain inadequately addressed.
-By leveraging the diverse capabilities and roles of individual agents within a multi-agent system, these systems can tackle complex tasks through collaboration.
+This paper explores multi-agent systems and identify challenges that remain inadequately addressed.
+By leveraging the diverse capabilities and roles of individual agents, multi-agent systems can tackle complex tasks through agent collaboration.
 We discuss optimizing task allocation, fostering robust reasoning through iterative debates, managing complex and layered context information, and enhancing memory management to support the intricate interactions within multi-agent systems.
-We also explore the potential application of multi-agent systems in blockchain systems to shed light on their future development and application in real-world distributed systems.
+We also explore potential applications of multi-agent systems in blockchain systems to shed light on their future development and application in real-world distributed systems.